 The following summarizes the principal fees and costs associated with engaging our firm for investment advisory services.
-For detailed information, refer to our Form ADV Part 2A, Items 5 and 6 by clicking this link https://adviserinfo.sec.gov/firm/brochure/106088.
+For detailed information, refer to our Form ADV Part 2A, Items 5 and 6 by clicking this link https://adviserinfo.sec.gov/firm/brochure/126573.

 - Asset Based Fees Payable quarterly in arrears.
-Since the fees we receive are asset-based (i.e. based on the value of your account), we have an incentive to increase your account value which creates a conflict especially for those accounts holding illiquid or hard-to-value assets; - Clients pay the following addition fees and/or expenses: Hourly fees for Tax Preparation and Accounting Services
+Since the fees we receive are asset-based (i.e. based on the value of your account), we have an incentive to increase your account value which creates a conflict; - Hourly and Fixed Fees Payable in arrears.